-The R2033x is a CMOS real-time clock IC connected to the CPU by three signal lines, CE, SCLK, SIO, and configured to perform serial transmission of time and calendar data to the CPU.
+The R2262x is a CMOS real-time clock IC connected to the CPU by three signal lines, CE, SCLK, SIO, and configured to perform serial transmission of time and calendar data to the CPU.
+Further, battery backup switchover circuit and a voltage detector are incorporated for secondary battery.
 The periodic interrupt circuit is configured to generate interrupt signals with six selectable interrupts ranging from 0.5 seconds to 1 month.
 The 2 alarm interrupt circuits generate interrupt signals at preset times.
-As the oscillation circuit is driven under constant voltage, fluctuation of the oscillator frequency due to supply voltage is small, and the time keeping current is small (TYP. $0.45\mu A$ at 3V).
-The oscillation halt sensing circuit can be used to judge the validity of internal data in such events as power-on; The supply voltage monitoring circuit is configured to record a drop in supply voltage below two selectable supply voltage monitoring threshold settings.
-The 32.768kHz clock output function (CMOS output with control pin) is intended to output sub-clock pulses for the external microcomputer.
+As the oscillation circuit is driven under constant voltage, fluctuation of the oscillator frequency due to supply voltage is small, and the time keeping current is small (Typ. $0.30\mu A$ at 3V).
+The oscillation halt sensing circuit can be used to judge the validity of internal data in such events as power-on; the supply voltage monitoring circuit is configured to record a drop in supply voltage below supply voltage monitoring threshold setting.
+The 32.768 kHz clock output function (CMOS output) is intended to output sub-clock pulses for the external microcomputer.
 The oscillation adjustment circuit is intended to adjust time counts with high precision by correcting deviations in the oscillation frequency of the crystal oscillator.
-Since the package for these ICs are TSSOP10G (4.0x2.9x1.0: R2033T) or QFN023023-16(2.3mm x 2.3mm x 0.4mm:R2033L), high density mounting of ICs on boards is possible.
+Battery backup switchover function is the automatic switchover circuit between a main power supply and a backup battery of secondary battery.
+Since the package for this IC is TSSOP10G (R2262T) or QFN0202-18 (R2262L), high density mounting of ICs on boards is possible.